Led by Professional Teaching Artists

 Blue Line Arts is proud to offer art workshops for active military and retired veterans.
 The following activities are a special opportunity for the veteran community to relax, embrace their creativity and learn something new during a workshop led by local, professional teaching artists.

-All of the 2019 SCG ART events have already occurred.
+All of the 2019-2020 Veterans in the Arts events have already occurred.

 Teaching Artists & Contributors

 Blue Line Arts is grateful to have the following instructors, guides and photographer involved in these workshops for veterans: